Khorramshahr

+Khorramshahr (خرمشهر; [xoræmˈʃæhɾ]) is a city in the Central District of Khorramshahr County, Khuzestan province, Iran, serving as capital of both the county and the district.
+It is also known in Arabic by the local ethnically Arab population as Al-Muhammarah (المحمرة).

 Khorramshahr is an inland port city located approximately 10 km north of Abadan.
 The city extends to the right bank of the Shatt Al Arab waterway near its confluence with the Haffar arm of the Karun river.
 The city was destroyed in the Iran–Iraq War, with the 1986 census recording a population of zero.
-However, Khorramshahr was rebuilt after the war, and more recent censuses show that the population has returned to its approximate pre-war level.
+Khorramshahr was rebuilt after the war, and more recent censuses show that the population has returned to the pre-war level.

 History

 The area where the city exists today was originally under the waters of the Persian Gulf.
 It later became part of the vast marshlands and the tidal flats at the mouth of the Karun River.
 The small town known as Piyan, and later Bayan appeared in the area no sooner than the late Parthian time in the first century AD.
 Whether or not this was located at the same spot where Khurramshahr is today, is highly debatable.